-Gravity breaks, similar to those identified during the October Gold Survey, are associated with and correlated well with gold deposits in the Abitibi (Open File Report 6189, Discover Abitibi).
-The association of anomalous till samples and high confidence SGH anomalies near a gravity break make this an attractive exploration target.
-Additionally, the proximal Timiskaming Sediments found at the Property could be directly related to this gravity break.
+Gravity breaks, similar to those identified during a survey at October Gold in 2011, are commonly associated with gold deposits in the Abitibi (Open File Report 6189, Discover Abitibi).
+The association of anomalous till samples and high confidence SGH anomalies near a gravity break along the RDZ make this an attractive exploration target.
+Additionally, the proximal Timiskaming sediments found at the Property could be directly related to this gravity break.

-Lithogeochemical sampling across the main deformational zone that transects the Property revealed intriguing anomalies including a well-defined, broad zone of albite alteration with an alkaline feldspar core through the center of the claim group.
-This alteration correlates well with the interpreted gravity breaks delineated by gravimetrics conducted in 2011 and suggests hydrothermal fluid movement along this deformation zone was significant-similar alteration halos near deformational zones are often found to be proximal to gold deposits.
+Lithogeochemical sampling across the RDZ that transects the property revealed several anomalies including a well-defined, broad zone of albite alteration with an alkaline feldspar core through the center of the claim group.
+This alteration correlates well with interpreted gravity breaks delineated by the gravimetric survey conducted in 2011 and suggests hydrothermal fluid movement along this segment of the RDZ was significant; similar alteration patterns near major structures are often found to be proximal to known gold deposits.

-This defined alteration cell further enhances the validity of these various geochemical/geophysical anomalies as sites for gold deposition.
-In addition, pathfinder elements defined a fluid-mixing boundary between oxidized fluids and reduced fluids within this alteration that also lends support for possible gold precipitation along this trend.
+Recognition of this hydrothermal alteration cell further enhances the prospectivity of these geochemical/geophysical anomalies as potential sites for gold deposition.
+In addition, pathfinder elements suggest a fluid-mixing boundary between oxidized fluids and reduced fluids within this alteration envelope that also supports potential for gold deposition along this trend.

-Genesis sampling of a sub parallel-structure, near a historical occurrence, yielded 9.23 g/t Au; previously called the Woman River Prospect.
-This historical occurrence grab sample was within a highly altered, quartz-carbonate, replacement zone having a width of approximately 3.0 meters with an unknown strike length.
-A long-section was assembled from Noranda’s previous drilling and it reveals that the zone is plunging to the northwest beneath a swamp on our property.
-This confirms the potential for higher-grade deposits along this newly emerging gold trend in the Abitibi Sub province.
+Genesis sampling of a subparallel structure to the RDZ, near the historical Women River occurrence, yielded 9.23 g/t Au from a grab sample near the eastern property boundary.
+This sample was collected from a highly altered quartz-carbonate replacement zone displaying a width of approximately 3.0 meters and an unknown strike length.
+A longitudinal section analysis of Noranda’s previous drilling at this prospect suggests that the zone is plunging to the northwest beneath a swamp towards the October Gold property.